espressif/esp-idf/docs/en/hw-reference/esp32/get-started-wrover-kit.rst

       - Red, green and blue (RGB) light emitting diodes (LEDs), can be controlled by pulse width modulation (PWM).
     * - I/O Connector
       - All the pins on the ESP32 module are broken out to pin headers.
 You can program ESP32 to enable multiple functions, such as PWM, ADC, DAC, I2C, I2S, SPI, etc.
-    * - MicroSD Card Slot
+    * - microSD Card Slot
-      - Useful for developing applications that access MicroSD card for data storage and retrieval.
+      - Useful for developing applications that access microSD card for data storage and retrieval.
     * - LCD
       - Support for mounting and interfacing a 3.2” SPI (standard 4-wire Serial Peripheral Interface) LCD, as shown on figure :ref:`get-started-esp-wrover-kit-v4.1-board-back`.